dineshsandy0729/dineshsandy0729/README.md

 - 👋 Hi, I’m @dineshsandy0729
 - 👀 I’m interested in ...cricket
 - 🌱 I’m currently learning ...Html
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...with learning
+- 📫 How to reach me ...kandu pudi
-- 😄 Pronouns: ...Vazkaiye vazdhane
+- 😄 Pronouns: ...Vazkaiye vazadhane
-- ⚡ Fun fact: ...Kadavulai Mara manidhani Nena
+- ⚡ Fun fact: ....vazhkana apdi dha irukum

 <!---
 dineshsandy0729/dineshsandy0729 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.